 It took sixty years, in 2005, for a plaque in her honor to be unveiled at the Jeu de Paume.
 A small token, considering her achievements.
 How many people can really claim to have “saved some of the beauty of the world”?

-There was two different types of looting, from museums, and from private collections.
+There were two different types of looting, from museums, and from private collections.
 The museum part is told in the story with Jacques Jaujard, the privately owned art is told with Rose Valland.

 Ophélie Jouan.
 Rose Valland, Une vie à l’oeuvre, 2019.